VictorioDev/CasherApp/cash/README.md

 # cash

-A project to manage yout bills in the palm of your hand.
+A project to manage your bills in the palm of your hand.

 ## Getting Started